 Nearly everyone loves Europe, but the sad fact is that much of it is expensive.
 The same goes for domestic destinations like New York City or Chicago.
-This article is for travelers who want a trip with all of the glamour and none of the exorbitant pricing – we think you'll fall in love with these alternative destinations!
+This article is for travelers who want a trip with all of the glamour and none of the exorbitant pricing – check out these alternatives to expensive vacation destinations!

 1. If You Like Barcelona, You’ll Love Lisbon

 Barcelona is one of Europe’s most popular cities to visit- it’s chock full of foreign travelers, and some of its charm is naturally lost with all those people.
 It also features a lot of petty crime, like pickpocketing (myself a victim of the crime in 2012).
 Room rates correspond to the visitation numbers.